100askTeam/100ask_lvgl_docs/docs/details/widgets/image.rst

 :ref:`File system <overview_file_system>` to learn more.
 Then set the translated image as the image source with :cpp:expr:`lv_image_set_src(img, "S:folder1/my_img.bin")`.

-You can also set a symbol similarly to :ref:`Labels <lv_label>`.
+You can also set a symbol as an image source similar to a :ref:`Labels <lv_label>`.
 In this case, the image will be rendered as text according to the *font* specified in the style.
-It enables to use of light-weight monochrome "letters" instead of real images.
-You can set symbol like :cpp:expr:`lv_image_set_src(img1, LV_SYMBOL_OK)` .
+It enables the use of light-weight monochrome "characters" instead of real images.
+You can set a symbol as an image source with :cpp:expr:`lv_image_set_src(img1, LV_SYMBOL_OK)`.

 .. raw:: html